 The “Smart Money” Traders Market Psychology

-The “smart money” traders in our story are the ones that “get it”.
+“Smart money” traders are the ones that “get it.”
 They are the ones that get in the early momentum of the trade and take profit earlier.
 They are the ones that have mastered their emotions and don’t chase trades.
-The “not so smart money” traders are the ones that get excited when they see a big move in progress and jump in too late – just as the momentum is flagging.
+The “not so smart money” traders are the ones that get excited when they see a big move in progress and jump in just as the momentum is flagging.
 They’re the ones that end up losing.

 The chart patterns we often discuss in the room are primarily based on traders’ emotions.
 That makes them fairly consistent, since emotional reactions don’t change.
 Each pattern is different because each time they occur, the group of traders responsible for them is different.
 Each group has a different emotional make-up.
 Some traders experience extreme emotions during trading, others experience less.
 So each pattern, while still following the general shape, will be somewhat different.

 Our Momentum Strategy is designed to take advantage of the Market Psychology or emotions of a Support/Resistance level break.
 We anticipate that a break of that level will cause momentum acceleration of price for a period of time.
 The reason we avoid the “news effect” (the effect of news and data releases that happen periodically during the month) is that it changes the emotional make-up of price movement for the duration of that effect.

 Please leave a comment below if you have any questions about Market Psychology!